 In Japanese, “coin laundry” is the popular name for a laundromat, since it is an easy term meaning “doing laundry using coins.”
 Coin laundry is commonly used by many types of people, such as housewives, students, workers, and the elderly.
 You might even see other travelers in there!
 These people might use it because they don’t have their own washing machine at home, they are staying at a hotel that doesn’t offer affordable dry cleaning services, or they wash things that are too big for their home washer such as large blankets.
 Many people clearly make use of coin laundries since there are many of them available all over Japan.

-It can be easy to feel intimidated by an unfamiliar place if you’re not sure how it works, so here is a guide on how to use these handy and affordable services.
+It can be easy to feel intimidated by an unfamiliar place if you’re not sure how it works and if you know asking for help will be an even more difficult challenge.
+For that reason, we have decided to explain how use these handy and affordable services.

 Before you go, make sure you have the following items, as having them on hand will make the experience much easier: